Phate334/llamacpp-stress-test/README.md

 - Forces `--output-format jsonl` for consistent parsing.
 Any user-provided `--output-format` is ignored with a warning.
 - `-o, --output-dir DIR`: save into a custom directory; otherwise creates `results/YYYYMMDD_HHMMSS/`.
 - `-h, --help`: proxies to `/app/llama-batched-bench -h` inside the container.
-- Copies `results/results-viewer.html` to `index.html` in each run directory.
 - Captures environment info (GPU via nvidia-smi, CPU, RAM) before running the bench.

 ## Output Files